7happy7/wikidot-sandbox-editor/README.md

 # Wikidot - Sandbox Editor (beta version)
-Chrome Extension for displaying input candidates on your sandbox-page.
+Chrome Extension for displaying input candidates on your sandbox-page by using commands.

 # Install
 1. Download a zip file and unzip it to the local.